pixelbar/pixelbar.github.io/README.md

 Everyone is welcome to hack on this site!
 Want to learn how?
 Check [Jekyll](http://jekyllrb.com).

-If you'd like to add an article, add a page or fix a type.
+If you'd like to add an article, add a page or fix a typo.
 Please create a fork on Github and make a pull request!